Mêdog County: Transportation

 Mêdog was the last county without permanent road access in Tibet, due to the landscape of several high-elevation mountain ranges.
 A first, simple road was built in the 1970s, yet it was usually blocked by ice and snow on the mountains in the winter, making it only accessible seasonally.
 In December 2010, the Chinese government announced a project to renovate the road into a permanent highway from Bomê to Mêdog County, including excavation of a new tunnel under the mountain range.
 The renovation was completed in 2013.
+As of 2025, the road has been extended from Mêdog to Gelling.

 Before the completion of the highway, transportation in Mêdog primarily relied on foot.
 Hiking to Mêdog is also a popular activity among tourists, although it is generally considered highly exhausting and risky.
 A primary route for accessing Mêdog begins in Bomê County, which inspired the route of the current permanent highway.
-Another important route for traveling to Mêdog on foot starts in Pai (派镇, a township in Mainling County) and travels all the way along the Yarlung Tsangpo Grand Canyon to Mêdog township, which is a route particularly popular among backpackers.
+Another important route for traveling to Mêdog on foot starts in Pai (a township in Mainling County) and travels all the way along the Yarlung Tsangpo Grand Canyon to Mêdog township, which is a route particularly popular among backpackers.

-Economy

-Farming is the main industry in Medog County.
-It is abundant with rice, soybean, cotton and gingelly.
-Hairy deerhorn, gastrodia tubers, musk, and hedgehog hydnum are also special products of the area.